-An in-depth analysis of the functions of the United Nations in the areas of political, economic, social and legal activities and its interaction with the international community.
+An in-depth analysis of the functions of the United Nations in the areas of political, economic, social and

 INTRODUCTION TO INTERNATIONAL LAW

 6 credits of 1000-level Political Science or permission of instructor.

 An introduction to the study of law by examining the nature of international law, its legal and judicial institutions and its impact on the behaviour of individuals, nation-states and international organizations.